Cooperative Rotatable IRSs for Wireless Communications: Joint Beamforming and Orientation Optimization: Proposed Solutions

 Let $\bar{\mathbf{h}} = {\mathbf{S}}{{\bar{\mathbf{ \Phi }}}}{\mathbf{G}}{\mathbf{w}} \in \mathbb{C}^{N_2 \times 1}$.
 The optimal phase shifts of the IRS 2 are given by $\tilde \psi _{n_2}^\star = \arg (\mathbf{f}_{n_2}) - \arg (\bar{\mathbf{h}}_{n_2}), n_2 \in \mathcal{N}_2$.

-The AO-PSO algorithm is guaranteed to converge since the PSO method for IRS rotation optimization produces a monotonically non-decreasing and bounded global-best fitness value, and the BS/IRS beamforming sub-problems yield closed-form globally optimal solutions.
+The AO algorithm in Framework 1 is guaranteed to converge since the BS/IRS beamforming sub-problems yield closed-form globally optimal solutions.
+The main computational complexity of this algorithm is $\mathcal{O}(I_\mathrm{AO}(N_1 M + N_1 N_2))$, where $I_\mathrm{AO}$ denotes the number of iterations required for convergence.
+In Framework 2, the AO-PSO algorithm is guaranteed to converge since the PSO method for IRS rotation optimization produces a monotonically non-decreasing and bounded global-best fitness value.
+Moreover, the closed-form rotation angles obtained in \eqref{optimal1} and \eqref{optimal2} are used as the initial solution for the PSO-based rotation optimization.
+The corresponding computational complexity is $\mathcal{O}(I_\mathrm{AO}(4B T_\mathrm{max} + N_1 M + N_1 N_2))$.